 Cantaloupe

 A heat-loving melon that reaches its peak in August, cantaloupe is an excellent source of vitamins.
-Try them in salads, desserts, and beverages!
+Ideal for eating raw, try them in salads, desserts, and beverages.

 Nectarines